ezrosent/frawk/README.md

 $ cargo install --path . --no-default-features --features use_jemalloc,allow_avx2
 ```

+frawk is now on [crates.io](https://crates.io/crates/frawk), so running
+`cargo install frawk` with the desired features should also work.

 While there are no _deliberate_ unix-isms in frawk, I have not tested it on Windows.

 ## Bugs and Feature Requests

-frawk has bugs.
-If you notice a bug in frawk, filing a bug with an explanation
+frawk has bugs, and many rough edges.
+If you notice a bug in frawk, filing an issue
-of how to reproduce the error would be very helpful.
-There are no guarantees on
+with an explanation of how to reproduce the error would be very helpful.
+There are
-response time or latency for a fix.
+no guarantees on response time or latency for a fix.
 No one works on frawk full-time.
-The same
-policy holds for feature requests.
+The same policy holds for feature requests.